johntrogan/defender-docs/defender-endpoint/mac-whatsnew.md

 ##### What's new

-- **Improved User/Group Permission Handling** - Added reporting in mdatp health for user/group permission issues for Defender files.
+- **Improved User/Group Permission Handling** - Added reporting in `mdatp-health` for user/group permission issues for Defender files.
 On restart Defender attempts to cure these issues.

 - Bug and performance fixes.